Here’s a checklist of essentials you’ll need to have on hand when you bring your puppy home.

 One of the best tips we can give new puppy owners is to choose stainless steel dishes.
 These are the best food bowls for a dog, and the safest.
 Make sure they’re cleaned on a regular basis.

-Have his sleeping area ready.
+Have the sleeping area ready.
 Your puppy is coming into a new situation and he’ll have to adjust.
+And he will tire easily.

-He’ll tire easily.
 There’s a lot going on and he’s going to need a place where he feels safe and secure.
-Exploring a new environment, being anxious about leaving his litter and getting to know you and his new home.
+Exploring a new environment, leaving his litter and getting to know you and his new home, there’s a lot to be anxious about.

 You need to create a cosy, snug, secure environment for your pup so the transition to his new home is as stress-free as possible.
-We recommend a washable dog bed.
+We recommend a washable dog bed and choosing washable dog blankets.

 Young pups have very different nutritional needs to adult and older dogs.
 The food that you’re feeding other dogs in your home might not be the best choice for your new puppy, particularly if the pup has come straight into your home from it’s mother.